Job Readiness Job Search Services

 Employment Connection Application (ECA)

-Job Placement and Retention (JPR) EC updates activity “hours of participation” by close of business in ECA (daily).
+Job Readiness and Placement (JRP) AEC/EC updates activity “hours of participation” by close of business each Friday in CalSAWS.

 Job Search Client Flow

-Refer to the steps below for job search client flow.
+Refer to the steps below for the job search client flow.

-A. The Orientation Job Placement Retention (JPR) EC:
+A. The Orientation Job Readiness and Placement (JRP) AEC/EC:

 • Provides orientation for new and returning clients as follows:

-• Weekly sessions are available on Monday and Tuesday in the morning or afternoon for Supervised Job Search; or Monday through Friday for Part-time Job Search.
+• Weekly sessions are available on Monday for Supervised Job Search; or Monday through Friday by arrangement for Part-time Job Search.

 • The most recent workshop schedule will be available on the Employment Services shared drive.